Narcolapser/Gedit-PyUnit-Plugin/README.md

 Road map:
 	0.2:
 		Make the system for running unit tests not as picky.
-		Make the system aware of whether you are edit the class or it's tests.
+		Make the system aware of whether you are editing the class or it's tests.
 	0.3:
 		Provide simple output in status bar for test pass/fail status.
 		Format the output to something more useful.